dbN2/Firebase-ecommerce/react-ecommerce-main/README.md

-# Project Description
-This is a front-end only e-commerce website built using React.
-Features include:

-  Shop, Cart, Search, and individual Product pages

-  Add to and remove from cart

-  Product images and descriptions

-  Cart checkout section
+This is an e-commerce website using Firebase authentication and database that allows users to login, browse products, add them to their cart, and checkout.

+To run the application locally:

+Clone the repository to your local machine.
+Install dependencies by running npm install in the root directory of the project.
+Start the development server by running npm start.
+Open your web browser and navigate to http://localhost:3000.